 Melissa Mueller served as Staff Director of the House Ways and Means Subcommittee on Select Revenue Measures during the 111th Congress and as tax counsel to the House Ways and Means Committee for the 110th Congress.

-Mac McKenney was Staff Director of the Ways and Means Subcommittee on Oversight and was Chief of Staff to a senior member of the Ways and Means Committee.
+Mac McKenney was Staff Director of the House Ways and Means Subcommittee on Oversight and was Chief of Staff to a senior member of the House Ways and Means Committee.

 Annabelle Canning served as Vice President, State Tax Policy at Verizon Communications, and as Assistant General Counsel, Federal and State Tax Policy at Verizon Wireless.